alejandraberbesi/old_portfolio/README.md

 ## Apparel image classification - Python

-Classification of type and color of apparel for each image of the dataset using a convolutional neural network (CNN).
+Classification of type and color of clothing for each image of the dataset using a convolutional neural network (CNN).
 Originally built in google colab.
 **Library**: Fastai.

 :dress: [Github_Repo](https://github.com/alejandraberbesi/apparel_image)